About SMTI

 The Value of Face-to-Face Interaction

 Whether teens are on stage or in the production crew, bringing a musical to fruition depends on effective, in-person communication.
 Rehearsals require brainstorming, problem-solving, and respecting each other’s ideas.
 Performances require reading the audience and adjusting to their reactions.
-Live theatre provides the opportunity to exercise these muscles—important ones in this screen-dominant, post-isolation age.
+Live theatre exercises these muscles—important ones in this screen-dominant age.
 It’s a lot of fun when teens have to put down their phones and be present.

 Mamma Mia bow shenanigans, summer 2022, photo credit Keston Ruby

-"Dancing Queen" from Mamma Mia, summer 2022, photo credit Keston Ruby
+"Bend and Snap" from Legally Blonde, summer 2023, photo credit Keston Ruby

 Empathy for Diverse Human Experiences